websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 ![A specialized chart identifies when your site is most heavily visited.](./sites-dashboard/images/04.png)

-The panel contains a grid with the days of the week on one axis, and the time of day on the other axis.
+The panel contains a grid with the days of the week on one axis and the time of day on the other axis.
 Darker cells in the grid indicate heavier Site traffic at the corresponding day and time.
 Tooltips for each cell show the number of visitors for that day and time.

 The data can be filtered by ranges of time: Last 24 hours, Last 7 days, Last 30 days, Last 90 days.
 Click *More Preset Periods* to reveal additional time ranges.
 Click *Custom Range* to filter by a start date and end date of your choice.